ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Group-configuration resource: a resource hosted by the Group Manager and associated with an OSCORE group under that Group Manager.
 A group-configuration resource is identifiable with the invariant group name of the respective OSCORE group.
 An Administrator accesses a group-configuration resource to retrieve or change the configuration of the respective OSCORE group, or to delete that group.

    The url-path to a group-configuration resource has GROUPNAME as last segment, with GROUPNAME the invariant group name assigned upon its creation.
+Aligned with that, a group name has to be consistent with the semantics of URI path segments (see {{Section 3.3 of RFC3986}}).
 Building on the considered url-path of the group-collection resource, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this same construct and can define their own instead.

 * Admin resource: a group-collection resource or a group-configuration resource hosted by the Group Manager.